We are proud to announce the establishment of the first collaborations between Local Chapters.

 Facilitate mobility for early-career scientists

-Mobility is a key aspect for the training of scientists at every stage of their scientific career.
-However, each country and, sometimes, each university, has specific mobility procedures and funding opportunities for exchange programs which are known exclusively at a local level.
+Mobility is a key aspect of the training of scientists at every stage of their scientific career.
+However, each country and, sometimes, each university, has specific mobility procedures and funding opportunities for exchange programs that are known exclusively at a local level.
 We believe that sharing these opportunities on a common platform can help to establish a fast and efficient mobility exchange between different countries.

 BNLF Local Chapter encourages other CRS Local Chapters to explore the existing opportunities of exchange programs in their countries and share them on a “blackboard” page on their websites.
-The main CRS and the CRS Young Scientist Committee will help creating this database.
+The main CRS and the CRS Young Scientist Committee will help to create this database.

 Creating a network and providing support to early-career scientists

 BNLF Local Chapter initiated a Mentorship Program for early-career scientists, in collaboration with the recently established Early Career Scientist Committee (ECSC).
 The Mentorship Program aims to match early-career scientists with more senior researchers, such as established scientists but also postdoctoral researchers who can provide career guidance.
 In a future perspective, mentors and mentees can meet each other in person at the dedicated session organized during the CRS Annual Meeting.

 The first round of the matching process started on February 1st, 2020.

 BNLF Local Chapter is now inviting other CRS Local Chapter worldwide to join the program by applying as Mentors for the second round of the program (middle 2020).
 If you or your colleagues are interested in taking part in our Mentorship Program:

 Apply directly by uploading a brief CV here